 Work at your own pace and listen to your instincts.
 Don’t push yourself too hard, especially if you’ve been traumatized in the past.
 Some people may take months to work up to the deepest meditation.
 Keep in mind that you don’t have to complete all four meditations to experience benefits.
 Every time you practice one of the meditations, you’ll make progress.

-Learn how to relax and open yourself up to discovering physical and emotional sensations throughout your body.
+Learn how to easily identify feeling sensations throughout your body.

 Learn how to stay emotionally connected even in situations that make you feel uncomfortable or mildly stressed.

 Learn how to remain focused, alert, and emotionally aware at all times, even in the most stressful situations.